Color Theory in Web Design

 What Are the Three Systems of Colors that Designers Use?

-CMYK (Cyan, Magenta, Yellow, Key/Black).
-Designers use the CMYK system for print projects like brochures or posters.
-It’s based on mixing four ink colors - cyan, magenta, yellow, and black - so it’s called a “subtractive” model.
-By subtracting light using these inks, designers can create the rich colors seen in printed materials.
+• CMYK (Cyan, Magenta, Yellow, Key/Black) is based on mixing four ink colors and works as a subtractive model.
+By absorbing light through cyan, magenta, yellow, and black inks, designers can create the rich colors seen in printed materials.

-HSL (Hue, Saturation, Lightness).
-This system is based on how we naturally see and think about colors.
+• HSL (Hue, Saturation, Lightness) is based on how we naturally see and think about colors.
 HSL looks at three things: Hue (the actual color), Saturation (how intense or faded the color is), and Lightness (how light or dark the color is).
 Designers often use HSL in digital tools because it’s an intuitive way to adjust and play around with colors without getting too technical.

 What to Consider When Choosing Web Design Colors